neptune-mutual-blue/protocol/docs/Processor.md

 ### setClaimPeriod

-Sets the claim period of a cover by its key.
+Sets the cover's claim period using its key.
- If you do not specify any cover key, the value specified here will be set as fallback.
+ If no cover key is specified, the value specified here will be used as a fallback.
- Cover that do not have any specific claim period will default to the fallback value.
+ Covers without a specified claim period default to the fallback value.

 ```solidity
 function setClaimPeriod(bytes32 coverKey, uint256 value) external nonpayable nonReentrant